 Contrary to the sales pitch from the very persuasive link building company one burst of questionable “Top quality high PR links” isn’t enough for you to achieve sustainable & ethical online objectives.
 Much like a long-distance runner you need to quick a few tricks up your sleeve and measure out your energy reserves accordingly, drip-feeding is much more effective than a flood.

 Before you do anything you need to ensure that you have a healthy amount of research under your belt, take a look at your competitions link profile as well as your own.
 Are there any fishy or broken links hanging around from the websites past, if so you’ll need to allot time in your new campaign to remove the bad ones and hopefully reconnect the good lost ones.
 Compile a list of link targets (Places that you would love to get a link from) and find out how you can get the placement you want.

 With the importance of fresh content and social media activity, your plan should incorporate the two.
 Sketch out a content topic schedule ASAP, this will allow you to locate and collate the resources required to pull off your plans.
-This needs careful co-ordination with your social media and content distribution channels, so that you know what content is going where and when.
+This needs careful coordination with your social media and content distribution channels so that you know what content is going where and when.

 Outside of the circle of planning you still need to be able to react to new unforeseen opportunities that allow your message to ride on the shoulders of current events that could put your brand in the spotlight.
-(Caution this aspect of a SEO campaign needs to be carried out carefully, for example we have seen all of the negative press that can be achieved by trying to turn a negative situation into a selling opportunity for a business).
+(Caution this aspect of an SEO campaign needs to be carried out carefully, for example, we have seen all of the negative press that can be achieved by trying to turn a negative situation into a selling opportunity for a business).

 Most of all remember long term SEO success hardly comes accidentally.

-Guest Post By: Tope Falade on behalf of www.upsearch.co.uk
+Guest Post By Tope Falade on behalf of www.upsearch.co.uk